White rhino information

 Location and threat

-- Threat of Extinction: Although the Southern White Rhino is one of the more prevalent species, with their population estimated as currently being around 20,000, the Northern White Rhino is critically endangered.
-The sub-species was declared extinct in the wild in 2008, and there are only four individuals remaining in captivity in Garamba National Park.
+- Threat of Extinction: Although the Southern White Rhino is one of the more prevalent species, with their population estimated as currently being between 19,682 and 21,077 individuals, the Northern White Rhino is critically endangered.
+The sub-species was declared extinct in the wild in 2008, and there are only three individuals remaining in Ol Pejeta Conservancy in Kenya.

-- Location: The Southern Rhino can be found mostly in South Africa, with smaller translocated populations found in Kenya, Namibia and Zimbabwe.
+- Location: The Southern white rhino can be found mostly in South Africa, with smaller translocated populations found in Kenya, Namibia and Zimbabwe.